ElonGame/vortex/README.md

 significant differences between the two programs, the biggest of which is the fact that Vortex has been entirely rewritten in JavaScript and runs entirely in the browser.

+## Looking for Contributions

+I would be very interested in contributions for additional operator types.
+Note, however, that it is strongly preferred that operators be seamlessly tileable, which can be a challenge with certain algorithms.

 ### If you like Vortex, check out some of my other projects:

   * https://github.com/viridia/certainty